shadiyarzhaqsylyq/shdb/Manual.md

 ```

 Removes the table and its data.
 The name is immediately free to reuse in a
-new `CREATE TABLE`, and the space it used gets recycled by later inserts
+new CREATE TABLE, and the space it used gets recycled by later inserts
 elsewhere in the file rather than left as dead weight.
 Like everything
-else, this rolls back cleanly if done inside a `BEGIN` ... `ROLLBACK`.
+else, this rolls back cleanly if done inside a BEGIN ...
+ROLLBACK.

 ---